 By 2021-22, NCSU will produce 6,064 critical workforce credentials, an increase of 12.3% (665 additional critical workforce credentials over a base of 5,399).

 From NC State: K-12 teachers make up a large number of critical workforce credentials.
 We’re helping put the state’s brightest minds in K-12 classrooms throughout North Carolina in part through the return of the North Carolina Teaching Fellows program.
-We’re also supplying North Carolina’s booming Research Triangle region, and the state and country at large, with highly sought-after graduates with science, technology, engineering, and mathematics (STEM) degrees.
+We’re also supplying North Carolina’s booming Research Triangle region, as well as the state and country at large, with highly sought-after graduates with science, technology, engineering, and mathematics (STEM) degrees.
 The Goodnight Scholars program targets low- and middle-income students (four-year and transfer) studying in the STEM disciplines or affiliated education majors, developing scholars into leaders within the STEM and/or STEM education fields.
 Forbes magazine recently ranked NC State as one of the nation’s top colleges specializing in these fields.

 By 2021-22, NCSU will receive $404,022,620 in research and development sponsored program awards and licensing income, an increase of 19.2% ($65,077,469 additional over a base of $338,945,151).